ttsunion/Deep-Expression/README.md

-# Why Deep Express
+# Why Deep Expresssion
 An Attention Based Open-Source End to End Speech Synthesis Framework, No CNN, No RNN, No MFCC!!!

-Before Deep Express, none of piplines in speech synthesis area is really end to end solution.
+Before Deep Expresssion, none of piplines in speech synthesis area is really end to end solution.
 No mattter Deep voice or Tacotron claimed by baidu or google company, and so forth.

 Because